marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

  * Find something else.

  with this kind of project-application - any of these steps will be valid or helpful.
- Or there may be additional potential steps (if "credentials" are known already).
+ Or there may be additional potential steps of escalation (if 'credentials' are known already).
 </pre>
 * Tools like [Burp](https://portswigger.net/burp) or [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) are able to provide the ability to configure fuzz-attack for both of meanings.

-* "Other" steps may be with direct attack or with knowledge about this service/administrators.
+* "Other" steps may be with direct attack or with precise knowledge about this service/administrators.

-* Additional steps are covered by the situation - if "one of registered accounts" does something "malicious".
+* Additional steps are covered by the situation - when 'one of the registered accounts' does something 'malicious'.

 <hr />

 We are able to start from trying to find another available pages than login-form.

-Because, time to time, there may be "forgotten debug-pages", "consoles", "backdoors" or other.
+Because, time to time, there may be 'forgotten debug-pages', 'consoles', 'backdoors' or other.

 Usually it is based on misconfiguration or temporary mistakes;
 <pre>
 With proper result we were able to get "/hidden" page, which looks like development-debug page.
-Something as temporary ToDo List at the time when website was maintaining before release;
+Something as a temporary ToDo List at the time when website was maintaining before release;

-This page was with "exclusion" for temporary-access (by antMatchers.permitAll).
+This page was with an 'exclusion' for temporary-access (by antMatchers.permitAll).
 As usage Java Spring security config feature http.authorizeRequests().
-And, as result, "excluded" from login-form.
+And, as a result, 'excluded' from login-form.

 With this kind of project-application this is possible:
 -> by mistake (like addition to css-access exclusion via not proper design);
--> or specially for "debug", but does not removed after the release;
+-> or specially for 'debug', but does not removed after the release;

 So, page available at http://127.0.0.1:8080/hidden
 </pre>